 My children have come a long way since we first began to declutter their toys!

-If you think of the KonMari method as a two-phase system you may better understand why the first phase is decluttering and the second is organizing.
+If you think of the KonMari Method as a two-phase system you may better understand why the first phase is decluttering and the second is organizing.

 Once you have reduced your items as much as necessary (sometimes as much as a third or a quarter according to Kondo), the second phase of storing and organizing is much simpler.

-If you attempt to start storing items before decluttering, it won’t be long before those storage solutions aren’t enough to contain the clutter and no matter how hard you try you won’t be able to keep things tidy.
+If you attempt to start storing items before decluttering, it won’t be long before those storage solutions aren’t enough to contain the clutter, and no matter how hard you try you won’t be able to keep things tidy.

-#11.
-Do: Designate a place for everything
+11. Do designate a place for everything

-There is a reason why people love trays to hold jewelry, apothecary jars to store toiletries, and shelves to hold mementos; items that have a designated space carved out for then tend to return to that space as if pulled by a magnet.
+There is a reason why people love trays to hold jewelry, apothecary jars to store toiletries, and shelves to hold mementos; items that have a designated space carved out for them tend to return to that space as if pulled by a magnet.

 Every item in your home should have a designated space and similar items should be stored in similar locations.